MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 ## Choose messaging extension invoke locations

-The first thing you need to decide is where your search command can be triggered (or more specifically, *invoked* from).
+The first thing you need to decide is where your search command can be triggered (or more specifically, *invoked*) from.
 Your search command can be invoked from one or both of the following locations:

 * The buttons at the bottom of the compose message area
 * By @mentioning in the command box

-You also have to option to invoke your service when a URL is pasted in the compose message area.
-This functionality, known as **link unfurling**, allows you to subscribe to receive an invoke when URLs containing a particular domain are pasted into the compose message area.
-Your web service can "unfurl" the URL into a detailed card, providing more information than the standard website preview card.
-You can even add buttons to allow your users to immediately take action without leaving the Microsoft Teams client.
+When invoked from the compose message area, your user will have the option of sending the results to the conversation.
+When invoked from the command box, the user can interact with the resulting card, or copy it for use elsewhere.

 ## Add the command to your app manifest